 Some individuals with carpal tunnel syndrome will also notice sharp, shooting pains that extend along their arms.
 If untreated, burning sensations in the hand, along with decreased grip strength can result.

 The treatment for carpal tunnel syndrome is dependent on the severity as determined on a case by case basis.
 The most effective solution often lies in a change of habits.
 Individuals whose carpal tunnel syndrome has developed as a result of doing repetitive exercises or motions can start by changing these habits to diminish symptoms.

 For other patients, the key to treating carpal tunnel syndrome lies in first treating the underlying cause, which may be another condition such as arthritis or diabetes.
 With treatment of the underlying source, the symptoms of carpal tunnel syndrome will usually improve as well.
 Other causes, like pregnancy, will eventually resolve on their own, causing discomfort for a brief amount of time.

 Other nonsurgical treatments for carpal tunnel syndrome may include medications such as nonsteroidal anti-inflammatory drugs or corticosteroids, steroid injections, physical therapy and yoga.

 For patients that do not respond to conservative treatment methods, chronic pressure on the nerves around the wrist may necessitate surgery to achieve pain relief.
 Surgery is a last resort and is only recommended when all other options have been exhausted.

 Schedule a Pain Evaluation Appointment in Austin

 If you are experiencing symptoms of carpal tunnel syndrome, please give our office a call today at (512) 981-7246.
-Or, simply click the button below to request an appointment with one of our providers.
+Or, simply click the button below to request an appointment with one of our pain management Austin doctors.